Shub1427/Shub1427.github.io/pages/gfx-hal-initials/display-window.md

 the developers with clean APIs, that are very similar to Vulkan specs.
 Also, `gfx-hal` provides multiple graphics backends to make our code cross-platform compatible.

-_Code for this Note, can be found [here](https://github.com/Shub1427/rustschool/blob/master/gui/gfx-rs/src/001-show_window/main.rs)
-Parts of the code would be referenced here, to make things clear._

 ## Vulkan Instance and Surface
 <Image alt="Vulkan Flow Image" src="https://user-images.githubusercontent.com/11786283/77244041-e4bf5680-6c36-11ea-96a1-2be7bd71ccbd.png" placeholder="https://user-images.githubusercontent.com/11786283/80305144-bce48500-87d8-11ea-9832-4baaaf8ce41f.png" />